 Kids In Singapore Get Presents On National Children’s Day

-How cool of a Singapore facts for kids is that?
+How cool of Singapore facts for kids is that?
 In Singapore, October 1st is Nationals Children’s Day.
 Children get presents and candy and also a day off school that week.

 Traditionally, National Children’s Day is celebrated on October 1st each year.
 People in Singapore celebrate National Children’s Day each year to celebrate children but also to bring attention to the problems facing kids around the world.